qiulang/vllm-sglang-perf/readme.md

 ### The Parallelism Strategy Discovery

-During this testing, a critical discovery was made regarding SGLang's multi-GPU performance.
 Initially, SGLang was configured with the `--dp` flag (data parallelism) for multi-GPU tests, based on my assumption that data parallelism is better for throughput when there's enough memory, refer to https://docs.sglang.ai/backend/server_arguments.html.
 The Qwen 7B model easily fits on a single A10 GPU's 24GB memory, so this seemed like the right choice.

-However, after observing surprisingly poor performance with data parallelism, I got the feedback from https://github.com/sgl-project/sglang/issues/5808 I realize I should use `tp` flag instead.
+However, after observing surprisingly poor performance with data parallelism, I got the feedback from https://github.com/sgl-project/sglang/issues/5808 that I should use `tp` flag instead.

 This resulted in dramatically improved performance, with consistency and throughput comparable to or better than the single-GPU results.